idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  - **Ask KudoZ question** = Ask a KudoZ (ProZ terminology) question directly via CafeTran.
 Requires a ProZ.con sign-in.
  - **Ask selection to non-translatable fragments** = Quickly add the selected text to the Non-translatables file.
 Non-translatables can be easily transferred via the F4 menu.
  - **Add selection to abbreviations** = Quickly add the selected text to the Abbreviations file.
 Abbreviations are also used for adjusting segmentation (this allows to seamlessly join together segments that would otherwise split at an abbreviation because of segmentation rules).
  - **Bookmark segment** = Bookmark a segment for easy later access.
-It adds a "B" red letter besides the segment on the Grid when you leave the segment.
+It adds a “B” red letter besides the segment on the Grid when you leave the segment.
 Bookmarked segments can be accessed via the Filter menu.
  - **New note** = Add a segment note (comment).
  - **New alternative translation** = Add an alternative translation for this segment.
 This may also stop auto-propagation.
  - **Checked segment** = Set the segment as Checked.
  - **Locked segment** = Set the segment as Locked.
  - **Auto-propagation** = Uncheck this to disable auto-propagation of this segment and other segments with the exact source text.
-The red "nP" sign is added besides the segment.
+The red “nP” sign is added besides the segment.

 ## Target segment editor icons